In this article we will compare Endurance Water with several competitors. Which is the best supplement during exercise and why?

 • Endurance Water is clean and honest, unlike competing products, in the sense that it does not contain any unnecessary and overhyped nutrients.

 • The ingredients are based on scientific evidence and the consensus of the most highly rated sports institutes in the world.

 • Endurance Water can be used by team athletes and (ultra-)endurance athletes.
 The only difference is the dosage per hour.
 For team athletes we advise one sachet during a game.
 For (ultra-)endurance athletes we advise 2 sachets.

 • The usage of single-use sachets is customer-friendly and ensures consistent dosages.

 • The glucose/maltodextrin:fructose ratio promotes carbohydrate absorption and oxidation.
-The 2:1 ratio has been shown to be most effective with the least side effects for the athletes.
+The 2:1 ratio has been shown to be the most effective with the least side effects for the athletes.

 • Providing two versions of the same supplement, with and without caffeine, gives athletes the choice to control their caffeine intake during exercise.